illLaurenz/TabuForJSSP/README.md

 - Both algorithms offer an iteration constraint optimization method.
 In this method the algorithm does not log.
 - Tabu search can be started with any feasible starting solution.
 - Memetic algorithm also offers the possibility to give starting solutions with optimizePopulation()
+- Instances have to be in the format described in ./instances/README.md - the standard format from the OR-Library

 ### Implementation details
 #### JSSPInstance (jssp.cpp/.h)